SanVik2000/Seq2Seq-Pytorch/Basic-Seq2Seq/readme.md

 # Sequence to Sequence Learning with Neural Networks
 Implementing basic sequence to sequence machine translation.
-Passing the encoded context and target vocabulary one by one.
+In this implementation, we are passing the embedded target token and previous hidden state to the decoder.
 ## Model Architecture
 ![Architecture](Model-Overview.png)<br>
 ## Running this Project